debbiemarkslab/plmc/README.md

 A 1D Potts model will only have interactions between i -> i + 1, which should be evident in the coupling summary scores output to example/potts/potts3.txt

 ## References
+The use of pseudolikelihood approximations for approximate inference of spin models for sequence families was established in the compsci/bioinformatics literature by

+Balakrishnan, S., Kamisetty, H., Carbonell, J. G., Lee, S. I., & Langmead, C. J. (2011).
+[Learning generative models for protein fold families](http://onlinelibrary.wiley.com/doi/10.1002/prot.22934/abstract).
+Proteins: Structure, Function, and Bioinformatics, 79(4), 1061-1078.

+and in the biophysics literature by

+Ekeberg, M., Lövkvist, C., Lan, Y., Weigt, M., & Aurell, E. (2013).
+[Improved contact prediction in proteins: using pseudolikelihoods to infer Potts models](http://journals.aps.org/pre/abstract/10.1103/PhysRevE.87.012707).
+Physical Review E, 87(1), 012707.

+`plmc` implements a joint optimization version of inference described in these and subsequent works (i.e. the 'symmetric' pseudolikelihood).
+If you'd like to use `plmc` in your own work, please cite one of the following papers that uses `plmc`.
+Also, please let us know if you have any comments or questions!

 Hopf, T. A., Ingraham, J. B., Poelwijk, F. J., Springer, M., Sander, C., & Marks, D. S. (2015).
 [Quantification of the effect of mutations using a global probability model of natural sequence variation](http://arxiv.org/abs/1510.04612). arXiv:1510.04612.

 Weinreb, C., Riesselman, A. J., Ingraham, J. B., Gross, T., Sander, C., & Marks, D. S. (2016).
 [3D RNA and Functional Interactions from Evolutionary Couplings](http://www.sciencedirect.com/science/article/pii/S0092867416303282).
 Cell.